Apple's Time Capsule vs Time Machine

 One solution is to use an app to slim down the Time Machine backup snapshots.
 Here is how you do that:

-- Download CleanMyMac X (download a free version here);
+- Download CleanMyMac X (a free version here).

-- Within this is an option to reduce the size of Time Machine Snapshots;
+- Within this is an option to reduce the size of Time Machine Snapshots — Time Machine Snapshot Thinning.

-- That should take a few moments to run, and with it running quietly in the background it will prevent massive volumes of data being sent into the Time Machine every hour.
+- That should take a few moments to run, and with it running quietly in the background, it will prevent massive volumes of data from being sent into the Time Machine every hour.

 4. Connect macOS devices to Time Machine

-Something else you can do with Time Machine, is that if you've got other Mac devices connected through the same network, they can be used as backups.
-Make sure they're all connected to iCloud and on the same WiFi network; and then Time Machine will automatically rotate where the backed-up data goes.
+Something else you can do with Time Machine is if you've got other Mac devices connected through the same network, they can be used as backups.
+Make sure they're all connected to iCloud and on the same Wi-Fi network, and then Time Machine will automatically rotate where the backed-up data goes.
 All of this will keep your Mac more secure.

 For those wanting to reduce how much space Time Machine backups use, CleanMyMac X is worth downloading.
-CleanMyMac X usually recovers about 10-15 GB of useless data, which makes it easier to quicker to backup data, since you are saving more space for what you actually need.
+CleanMyMac X usually recovers about 10-15 GB of useless data, which makes it easier to quickly back up data since you are saving more space for what you actually need.